You have no items in your cart. Want to get some nice things?Go shopping

 It’s easy to get swept up in the busyness and forget to actually enjoy the festive season while you’re planning for it.
 And when you then inevitably start to lament that it is passing too quickly, you are no longer in the moment.
 You might experience something like anticipatory nostalgia, the feeling of missing something that’s not over yet.
-It’s quite a paradox, isn’t it?
+It’s quite the Christmas conundrum, isn’t it?

 - Will the recipient use this gift?